Human Resources (HR) is one of the four main service areas of the PEAK Initiative.

 View the PEAK Initiative Sponsors.

-Find your representative on the list of Phase 1 transition team members from Finance, Human Resources (HR), Information Technology (IT), and Marketing and Communications (Marcom).
+As each area moves through the PEAK milestones, the leadership of the campus/college/administrative unit forms transition teams.
+When your area is actively engaged in the process, you will be able to find your representative on the list of transition team members from Finance, Human Resources (HR), Information Technology (IT), and Marketing and Communications (Marcom).

 PEAK Office

-If you have additional comments, inquiries or feedback, use the PEAK contact form to connect with the PEAK office.
+Email us at [email protected], or use the PEAK contact form to contact the PEAK office.